We offer programs for YOUTH, first time paddlers and experienced paddlers of all ages.

 Additional Costs: All paddlers must purchase a race jersey and a paddle.
 These will be made available online as the season approaches.
 For budgeting purposes, jerseys will run between $20 and $25, and paddles will cost approximately $100.

 In 2018, our Junior Girls took SECOND Place, and our Junior Boys took SECOND in their divisions in the Catalina Crossing.
-The video below shows one of our junior crews racing in the 2014 Whitey Harrison Classic – a 9-man race hosted every year by Dana Outrigger.

-If you have questions about the Keiki or Junior Programs, please email the Dana Coaches.
+If you have questions about the Keiki or Junior programs, please email the Dana Coaches.

-Season Begins in February
+The NEW Season Begins in February

 Every Saturday and Sunday from 10 a.m. to 12 p.m. through the end of March.
-It is $25 monthly until the racing season starts in April.

 Dana Outrigger is a Southern California Outrigger Racing Association (SCORA) member.
 All paddlers must be proficient swimmers.
 Before our competitive season begins, you will be given a fitness test that includes treading water for 20 minutes and swimming for a measured distance.